theryeguy92/HTB-Solar-Lab/README.md

 ```

-After completing these above steps, we not have a foothold within the network
+After completing these above steps, we not have a foothold within the network.
 ![foothold_solar_lab](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/85edbe45-1b2f-405c-b131-1b6fb6ffce5c)

-From our foothold, we see that we are logged in as the user blake
+From our foothold, we see that we are logged in as the user blake.

 ![whoami_blake](https://github.com/theryeguy92/HTB-Solar-Lab/assets/103153678/70c5dd34-2c3d-4730-9c7e-6d4a461426be)